Turner Syndrome (Monosomy X) in Children

 Fetal ultrasound during pregnancy can also show the possibility of Turner syndrome.
 But ultrasound is not 100% accurate.
 Problems due to the disorder may not be seen with ultrasound.

-If a healthcare provider thinks that your newborn baby girl may have TS, he or she will often take a small sample of your baby’s blood.
-The lab will look at the sample to see if one X sex chromosome is missing.
+If a healthcare provider thinks that your newborn baby girl may have TS, they will often take a small sample of your baby’s blood.
+The lab will look at the sample to see if one X chromosome is missing.

 Sometimes a girl with TS doesn’t have any problems as a baby or child.
 It’s only when she doesn’t go through puberty or is shorter than her peers that her healthcare provider may suspect TS.